Rhead Estates Header

 The process involves reservation, due diligence, signing the private contract, and finally the public deed at the Notary.
 We recommend hiring a local lawyer.

-Yes, you will pay ITP (Transfer Tax) for resale properties or VAT (IVA) and Stamp Duty (AJD) for new build properties, plus notary and registry fees.
+Yes, you will pay ITP (Transfer Tax) of 7–10% for resale properties, or VAT (IVA) at 10% plus Stamp Duty (AJD) at 1.5% for new build properties, plus notary and registry fees.

-Absolutely.
-Estepona is a high-demand area for both holiday and long-term rentals, offering excellent potential returns on investment.
+Yes.
+Estepona is a high-demand area for both holiday and long-term rentals, with rental yields typically ranging from 4–7% annually.

-Yes, Spanish banks typically offer up to 60-70% financing for non-residents, depending on your financial profile.
+Yes, Spanish banks typically offer up to 60–70% loan-to-value financing for non-residents, depending on your financial profile and the property value.

-Fees vary by complex amenities (pools, security, gardens), generally ranging from €100 to €400+ per month.
+Fees vary by complex amenities (pools, security, gardens), generally ranging from €100 to €400+ per month in Estepona.

 Yes, it is essential for setting up direct debits for utilities, community fees, and taxes after the purchase.

-Yes, Estepona offers many properties with stunning Mediterranean sea views due to its coastal position.
+Yes, Estepona offers many properties with stunning Mediterranean sea views due to its coastal position on the Costa del Sol.

-Yes, the NIE (Foreigner Identification Number) is mandatory for signing deeds and paying taxes in Spain.
+Yes, the NIE (Número de Identificación de Extranjero) is mandatory for signing deeds and paying property taxes in Spain.

 The market is active year-round, but autumn and spring often offer more inventory and slightly less competition than the peak summer months.